cesarvr/pdf-generator/README.md

 - documentSize: for now only support "A4" and "A3".
 - landscape: portrait or landscape.
 - type:
-    - *base64* give you the pdf in Base64 format so you can choose the next step.
+    - *base64* give you the pdf in Base64 format.
     - *share* opens IOS menu with all options available, this came handy when you want IOS take ownership of the Doc.

+- success callback: only expect one parameter base64 in case you choose 'base64' type option or boolean in case you to share.
+- failure callback: receive error information about what going wrong, for now is just raw exception so i need to improve this.

 Install iOS or Android platform